sam0jones0/amazon_wishlist_pricewatch/README.md

 Pip install the package, fill in the configuration file and schedule to run with your preferred task scheduler.
 E.g. Windows Task Scheduler / launchd (Mac OS) / cron (Mac OS / Unix).

-Uses `requests` and `BeautifulSoup4`.
+Uses the wonderful `requests` and `BeautifulSoup4`.
 No need for the overhead of a headless browser as all data can be gathered from the plain html.

 ## How It Works

-Once installed and configured, each time you run `pricewatch` your wishlist is downloaded and product data is parsed out for comparison with price data from previous runs.
-When a new lowest price for a product is seen you receive a notification and the new price is saved to json for future runs.
+Once installed and configured, each run of `pricewatch` downloads and stores your wishlist as JSON and does price comparisons against items seen in previous runs.
+When a new lowest price for a product is seen you receive a notification, and the new price is saved to JSON for future runs.

-Schedule the script to run as often as you like with Task Scheduler/launchd/cron and you're good to go.
+Schedule the script to run as often as you like with Task Scheduler/launchd/cron, and you're good to go.

 ## Getting Started